AfeyaJahin/portfolio/README.md

 ## Introduction

-ThThis project is a comprehensive portfolio website designed using the MERN (MongoDB, Express, React, Node) stack.
+This project is a comprehensive portfolio website designed using the MERN (MongoDB, Express, React, Node) stack.
 It encapsulates my professional timeline, educational endeavors, and serves as a resource hub for technical interview preparation.
 The website is a testament to my journey in software development, showcasing my experiences, projects, leadership roles, and academic ventures.
 The design is inspired from Shan Jiang

 ---